 5. Sell plasma and save a life

-It might sound crazy but plasma is a precious resource that saves the lives of those with chronic conditions.
-It is the liquid portion of blood remaining once red blood and white blood cells and platelets have been removed and it is used to support people suffering from chronic illnesses.
+It might sound crazy, but selling your plasma is a quick way to make money.
+Plasma is the liquid portion of blood remaining once red blood and white blood cells and platelets have been removed.
+It is used to support people suffering from chronic illnesses.

 There are centers in almost every city that accept plasma to help individuals in need, and you can sell your plasma while doing good.
 Pay ranges from $20 to $50, and the best way to get started is to google a plasma center near you.

-How to avoid being in a place where you need money desperately
+How to avoid being in a place where you find yourself saying, "I need money desperately!"

 Set up an emergency fund

 Emergency funds exist for moments like this.
-When you face an unexpected set of circumstances that are beyond your immediate control, having emergency cash can be the difference between having to take on additional debt and comfortably cruising through a tough patch in life.
+When you face an unexpected set of circumstances beyond your immediate control, having emergency cash can be the difference between taking on additional debt and comfortably cruising through a tough patch in life.

-An emergency fund is essentially a savings account exclusively dedicated to helping you through life’s emergency situations.
+An emergency fund is essentially a savings account exclusively dedicated to helping you through life’s emergencies.
 The size of the fund largely depends on your lifestyle choices.